 Rest in the afternoon for a few hours before heading out to Epcot for the evening.
 Check for Fastpasses that may become available after using your first three again, but an evening at Epcot is a great time to walk around the World Showcase before watching Illuminations.

 On day 3 of your 7 days at Disney World, I would suggest a visit to one of the water parks.
-We always seem to visit Typhoon Lagoon first, but this is also a good way to incorporate a visit to Disney Springs into your 7 day Disney World itinerary.
+We always seem to visit Typhoon Lagoon first for no apparent reason

-If you’re using Disney transport, then the busses from the Disney World resorts will stop at Disney Springs, for you to get your connecting bus to Disney Springs.
+If you’re using Disney transport, then the busses from the Disney World resorts now go direct to the water parks which is a great time saver.

 An evening at Magic Kingdom is a great way to finish off day 3 as you can experience the rides in the dark and also watch Happily Ever After Magic Kingdom fireworks at the end of the evening.
 Plan your Fatpasses today for the evening at Magic Kingdom and you will be able to ride some of the more popular rides.